'We were trapped': Trauma of Jan. 6 lingers for lawmakers

 Eventually, Capitol Police determined the upstairs area was clear, even as insurrectionists kept trying to break through the doors below.
 The lawmakers and others were rushed out of the chamber and down a warren of staircases and hallways.
 When they left, they could see police officers holding five or six rioters flat on the ground, guns pointed at their heads.

-“It was as though you were watching water flow uphill,” Himes said.
-“Something that you imagined was impossible is happening right in front of your eyes.”

-Kuster says that one of the most traumatic things for her was not being able to see what was happening outside the chamber.
-They could only hear “the noises of the threat — the pounding on the door, the shouting in the hallways.”

-When she made it home two days later, she watched hours of video from the insurrection, including harrowing footage from the police battles outside the building.
+When Kuster made it home two days later, she watched hours of video from the insurrection.
 It only compounded the trauma.

 “I remember my husband coming in, and I was just sobbing,” Kuster said.
 “And he was holding me, saying, ‘I don’t know if this is the best thing for you to see.’”